Former Aston Villa defender Samuel dies

+Former Aston Villa and Trinidad and Tobago defender Jlloyd Samuel has died.

+The 37-year-old was reportedly killed in a car accident in England on Tuesday.

-The Trinidad and Tobago Football Federation said via their official Facebook page that Samuel had died after a collision shortly after dropping his children off at school.
+The Trinidad and Tobago Football Federation said via their official Facebook page that Samuel had died following a collision shortly after dropping his children off at school.

 "Our sincere condolences go out to the family and friends of Jlloyd Samuel who has died aged 37," the PFA tweeted.

-Villa later confirmed their players will wear black armbands in their Championship play-off semi-final second leg with Middlesbrough as a mark of respect for Samuel.
-Both teams also offered a round of applause for him as a mark of respect prior to kick-off.
+Villa later confirmed their players will wear black armbands in Tuesday's Championship play-off semi-final second leg with Middlesbrough as a mark of respect for Samuel.

-"We are deeply saddened to hear of the death of our former player Jlloyd Samuel at the age of just 37 in a car accident," a statement from the the club read.
+"We are deeply saddened to hear of the death of our former player Jlloyd Samuel at the age of just 37 in a car accident," the club said.

 "Our players will wear black armbands as a mark of respect tonight and our thoughts are with his friends and family at this very difficult time."